yallport/aioice/README.md

 ICE using [jlaine's aioice library](https://github.com/jlaine/aioice).

-I edited the code so that the terminal outputs are more "pretty."
+I edited the code so that the terminal outputs are more "pretty," and so that more candidate information is printed.
 Candidates are organized and in a different color, and the connection messages are more obvious.

 aioice is a library for Interactive Connectivity Establishment (RFC 5245) in Python.
 It is built on top of asyncio, Python's standard asynchronous I/O framework.